Baker City woman arrested for 4th time since late February; latest charges include exceeding 100 mph, DUII, reckless driving and resisting arrest

 She was arrested on Feb.
 26 on charges of first- and second-degree criminal trespassing, after she allegedly walked into an unlocked home near Quail Ridge Golf Course.

-She was given an conditional release from the jail on those charges.
+She was given a conditional release from the jail on those charges.

 Marketplace